How Renewable Energy Helps New York Manufacturers Cut Costs & Stay Competitive

 Renewables have the power to make New York State manufacturing businesses more competitive and profitable.
 And there are more ways than one to adopt clean manufacturing practices.

-Ways to Embrace Clean Manufacturing Practices
+Ways to Embrace Renewable Energy in Manufacturing

 Here are three exciting ways manufacturers can embrace renewables to forge a cleaner, more sustainable future: